Physician assistant: Nomenclature (US)

-Education and certification
+Education and certification (US)

 As of May 2019, 243 accredited PA programs operated in the United States, with dozens more in development.
 Most educational programs are graduate programs leading to the award of master's degrees in either Physician Assistant Studies, Health Science (Master of Health Science), or Medical Science (MMSc), and require a bachelor's degree and Graduate Record Examination or Medical College Admission Test scores for entry.
 The majority of PA programs in the United States employ the CASPA application for selecting students.
 Professional licensure is regulated by state medical boards.
 PA students train at medical schools and academic medical centers across the country.

 PA education is based on medical education; it typically requires 2 to 3 years of full-time graduate study like most master's degrees.
 (Medical school lasts four years plus a specialty-specific residency.)
 Training consists of classroom and laboratory instruction in medical and behavioral sciences, followed by clinical rotations in internal medicine, family medicine, surgery, pediatrics, obstetrics and gynecology, emergency medicine, and geriatric medicine, as well as elective rotations.
 PAs are not required to complete residencies after they complete their schooling (unlike physicians).
 Postgraduate training programs are offered in certain specialties for PAs, though these are optional and shorter in length than medical residency.

 PA clinical postgraduate programs are clinical training programs that differ from on the job training given their inclusion of education and supervised clinical experience to meet learning objectives.
 Montefiore Medical Center Postgraduate Surgical Physician Assistant Program was established in 1971 as the first recognized clinical postgraduate PA program.
 49 programs address specialties such as Neurology, Trauma/Critical Care and Oncology.
 50 programs joined the Association of Postgraduate Physician Assistant Programs to establish educational standards for postgraduate PA programs.